mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/concepts/cloud-connector/index.md

 ![Integrating a cloud provider load balancer](../../img/Edge-LB-cloud-arch.png)

-You should note that, currently, Edge-LB only supports using AWS Network Load Balancers (NLB) for integrated cloud provider load balancing.
+You should note that, currently, Edge-LB supports only AWS Network Load Balancers (NLB) for integrated cloud provider load balancing.
 For information about deploying and configuring AWS Network Load Balancers (NLB), see the AWS documentation for [Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html).

 # Configuring cloud provider settings
 Cloud provider load balancers such as the AWS Network Load Balancer are configured with a top-level `cloudProvider` field in the Edge-LB pool configuration file.